Learn-Write-Repeat/Open-contributions/Prachi_Python_Conditonals.md

       <ul>
 <p>

 *This contribution has been made by Prachi Agarwal.
 Contact me directly on my e-mail:agarwal.ashu.21@gmail.com .
-Or ping me , https://www.instagram.com/prachi_diwan21/ .*
+Or ping me at, https://www.instagram.com/prachi_diwan21/ .*

 </p>